dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 This tree will be traversed by the execution engine, starting with one or more root resolvers.
 In the above example the `me` field represents the only root resolver.

-TODO: Add more explanation

-If a path branches into two or more paths, the execution engine will follow and execute these paths in parallel.
-The execution of a path finishes, once there are no more subselections of fields, i.e. when we have reached a scalar value.
-The operation finishes and the result is returned to the client, once all paths have been executed.
+Field resolvers that are subselections of a field, can only be executed after a value has been resolved for their _parent_ field.
+In the case of the above example this means that the `name` and `company` resolvers can only run, after the `me` resolver has finished.
+Resolvers of field subselections can and will be executed in parallel.

+**Because of this it is important that resolvers, with the exception of top level mutation field resolvers, do not contain side-effects, since their execution order may vary.**

+The execution of a request finishes, once each resolver of the selected fields has produced a result.

 _This is of course an oversimplification that differs from the actual implementation._